progit/progit/ru/06-git-tools/01-chapter6.markdown

 	Dropped stash@{0} (364e91f3f268f0900bc3ee613f9f733e82aaed43)

 You can also run `git stash pop` to apply the stash and then immediately drop it from your stack.

+### Un-applying a Stash ###

+In some use case scenarios you might want to apply stashed changes, do some work, but then un-apply those changes that originally came form the stash.
+Git does not provide such a `stash unapply` command, but it is possible to achieve the effect by simply retrieving the patch associated with a stash and applying it in reverse:

+    $ git stash show -p stash@{0} | git apply -R

+Again, if you don’t specify a stash, Git assumes the most recent stash:

+    $ git stash show -p | git apply -R

+You may want to create an alias and effectively add a `stash-unapply` command to your git.
+For example:

+    $ git config --global alias.stash-unapply '!git stash show -p | git apply -R'
+    $ git stash
+    $ #... work work work
+    $ git stash-unapply

 ### Creating a Branch from a Stash ###